rsksmart/rwallet/developer-guideline.md

       fromAddress = accounts[0]
       web3.eth.defaultAccount = fromAddress
     })
-    // Get minimumGasPrice from latest block
+    // Get gasPrice from block chain
     .then(() => web3.eth.getGasPrice())
     .then(async gasPrice => {
       // Get the fromAddress's transaction acount.
 Next transaction's nonce is equal to transactionCount + 1.